Autism Spectrum Disorder (ASD), more commonly referred to as Autism, is as complex as it is prevalent today.

 - Discrete Trial Teaching: DTT teaches social skills in a controlled and easy step-by-step way.

-- Early Intensive Behavioral Intervention: EIBI requires individual care towards single child who have ASD and they are rendered individualized training over longer periods of time
+- Early Intensive Behavioral Intervention: EIBI requires individual care towards a single child who has ASD and they are rendered individualized training over longer periods of time

 Such therapies require time, dedication, and a commitment.